-There is a star Icon at the bottom of our Year 4 Page called Homework.
-On this page you will find the homework set for the half term.
+There is a star Icon at the bottom of our Year 4 Page called Homework - here I will upload a copy of the homework and for the half term.

 If your child is finding the homework difficult then please encourage them to come to homework club on a Wednesday and Thursday Lunchtime.

-If your child has trouble logging in at home, they are more than welcome to complete homework in school with me or go to homework club on a Wednesday or Thursday lunchtime.
+The children have been given a My Maths login which is glued into Maths homework books.
+If your child has trouble logging in at home, they are more than welcome to complete homework in school with me or go to homework club on a Thursday lunchtime.

 Mrs Rashid :)